National Poetry Day is celebrating its 25th birthday this year.

 Spring: Breakdown, Breakthrough - Thursday 25 August 5.30pm to 7.30pm at Foundation Cafe, Tūranga

 As we approach the sense of change that a new season brings, many of our established and promising new poets give us their takes on some of the big issues of our time, such as pandemics, climate crisis, war in Europe, and the rising cost of living.
 There will be two sets of poets on the night, the ‘Breakdown’ part that will consist of more established poets.
-This includes the multi-award winning Gail Ingram (Contents Under Pressure), Greek-New Zealand poet Vana Manasiādis (The Grief Almanac, a sequel), film-maker, writer, and photographer Ciaran Fox, Philip Armstrong (winner of the won the Kathleen Grattan Award for Sinking lessons), Claudia Jardine (The Temple of Your Girl), and Anna Heraskina Foster (Ukrainian-born award-winning poet).
+This includes the multi-award winning Gail Ingram (Contents Under Pressure), Greek-New Zealand poet Vana Manasiādis (The Grief Almanac, a sequel), film-maker, writer, and photographer Ciaran Fox, Philip Armstrong (winner of the Kathleen Grattan Award for Sinking lessons), Claudia Jardine (The Temple of Your Girl), and Anna Heraskina Foster (Ukrainian-born award-winning poet).
 The second ‘Breakthrough’ set will feature the budding talents of Elizabeth Ayrey, Lucy Barge, Amelia Kirkness, and Sarah-Kate Simons.
 All this is brought to you by the Canterbury Poets Collective, NZ Poetry Day, the New Zealand Poetry Society and Takahē magazine, and will be hosted on the night by the fabulous poet and performer RIkthemost.

 Subscribe to the Facebook event: Spring: Breakdown, Breakthrough